 Welcome to the California State Library in the historic Stanley Mosk Library and Courts Building.

-The Library was located in different locations before finding its permanent home in the Stanley Mosk Library and Courts Building, which was completed in 1928.
+The State Library’s location changed several times before it found a permanent home in the Stanley Mosk Library and Courts Building, which was completed in 1928.
 Recent renovations of the building have brought it back to its original splendor.

 The State Library is not conducting tours at this time.
 All State Library locations are closed to the public in response to recommendations made by the California Department of Public Health and as a precaution to help limit the spread of COVID-19.